1. What are the accommodations like?

 Petty crime is common in the larger cities of Kigali and Kampala.
 By staying with your guides you will avoid most issues.
 Don't wear expensive accessories or watches, and don't carry large sums of cash.
 Take particular care with your passport.
 Travelers should take the same precautions that they would in a major city in the US.
 Pay attention to the advice of your tour leader and hotel reception and take common-sense precautions such as not going into unfamiliar areas alone, especially at night.

-Rwanda is on Central African Time, GMT +02:00.
 Uganda is on East Africa Time Zone, GMT +03:00.
-Neither Rwanda nor Uganda recognize Daylight savings time.
+Uganda does not recognize Daylight savings time.

 21. Is the water safe to drink?